Registration Information

 • All English language courses

-• Learning material and placement language exam
+• Learning materials and placement language exam

 • Entrance fees to all off-campus excursions